 St. Thomas was exclusively an agricultural centre before the arrival of railroads and, later, manufacturing industries.
 Being close to the north shore of Lake Erie and midway between Detroit and Buffalo, St. Thomas became a transportation hub connecting the Windsor – Niagara region of Canada via rail links to the northeastern United States.
 In the one hundred years between 1856 and 1957, St. Thomas saw over 25 million railway passengers come to, from and through the community, plus an equally huge quantity of freight.
 In 1914, eight railways were here and more than 100 trains per day brought jobs and economic prosperity.
 Today, our railway history is the focus of tourism in addition to service provided to local manufacturers.
 Dieselization of the railways brought a decline in employment and activity that coincided with work to see the community become a centre for manufacturing.

 St. Thomas remains focused on being a manufacturing leader.
-Marketing and promotion efforts by the municipal government, Economic Development Corporation and community partners including the Chamber of Commerce showcase the quality and skills of the local workforce and the geographic advantages of St. Thomas’ location for both access to materials and distribution of finished products.
+Marketing and promotion efforts by the municipal government, St. Thomas Economic Development Corporation, Elgin County Economic Development & Tourism, and numerous community partners including the Chamber of Commerce showcase the quality and skills of the local workforce and the geographic advantages of St. Thomas’ location for both access to materials and distribution of finished products.
 Many of our major employers are well-known world leaders.
 Our community is enthusiastic, able, skilled and caring – and extremely talented when it comes to making anything a little bit better, faster and stronger.

 AREA: St. Thomas City – 8,834 acres (35.75 sq. km.)
 Approximately 1,600 acres in the northeast section of the City is zoned and serviced to accommodate existing and future industries.
 Elgin County covers 725 square miles (1,160 square kilometres).